Michele Renouf: Fredrick Töben

 In October–November 2008, Renouf recruited lawyers for the Australian Fredrick Töben, of the Adelaide Institute, an organisation dedicated to challenging "the Holocaust myth", after he was arrested at London's Heathrow Airport under a European Arrest Warrant.
 Renouf and Töben were appointed to the "International Fact Finding Committee on the Holocaust" at the conclusion of the International Conference to Review the Global Vision of the Holocaust in Tehran in December 2006.

-Bishop Richard Williamson
+Richard Williamson

-Within weeks of the Töben defence team's success, a new legal threat was posed to the British Traditionalist Catholic Bishop Richard Williamson following the broadcast by Swedish television of his comments disputing details of the Holocaust.
-Knowing of the legal precedent achieved after Renouf's mobilisation of the Töben defence team, the Bishop's supporters arranged for Renouf to attend Heathrow Airport on 25 February 2009, in readiness with her legal defence team poised to assist Williamson with his arrival in London in case he was detained.
+Within weeks Renouf became involved in the defence of British traditionalist Catholic Bishop Richard Williamson following the broadcast by Swedish television of an interview with him in which he disputed the Holocaust.
+Williamson's supporters arranged for Renouf to attend Heathrow Airport on 25 February 2009, with a legal defence team poised to assist Williamson with his arrival in London in case he was detained.
 At Heathrow, she blamed Germany, because of its laws blocking Holocaust denial, for the "scrum of Jewish protests".